 The temperature pressure and relief valve are built to prevent your water heater from raising too much heat or pressure.
 But, improper maintenance that damages the T&P valve can cause a serious build-up, and that can turn your water heater into a bomb.
 Don’t repair your T&P valve or the area around it if you don’t know what you’re doing.

 6. Not Caring About Plumbing Maintenance

 Plumbing fixtures, like any other section of your home, need to be cared for and maintained if they are continually working properly.
-If you don’t consider about the maintenance of your plumbing, then you run the risk of paying hundreds of money when a problem does arise.
-Simple drain maintenance from a local plumber in your Washington and Nevada home – Bellevue plumber, Seattle plumber, Spokane plumber, Vancouver plumber, Tacoma plumber and Las Vegas plumber can save you from requiring emergency plumbing repairs or all sort of new plumbing installations.
+If you don’t consider the maintenance of your plumbing, then you run the risk of paying hundreds of money when a problem does arise.
+Simple drain maintenance from a local plumber in your Washington and Nevada home – Bellevue plumber, Seattle plumber, Spokane plumber, Vancouver plumber, Tacoma plumber, and Las Vegas plumber can save you from requiring emergency plumbing repairs or all sorts of new plumbing installations.

 If you need plumbing, water heater, heating & cooling, and sewer & main line services in your Oregon, Washington, and Nevada home, just call 888-671-7767 or email [email protected], we have the licensed and qualified plumber available to help you with your plumbing and home service needs.

 You may want to check out our other plumbing articles: